December 8, 2020 | 10:00-11:30 am EST

 February 9, 2021 | 10:00-11:30 am EST

 The fourth session focuses on how and where people in need get access to ‘healthy’ food.
-This session will explore why ‘healthy’ food matters, and how people facing food insecurity know what type of ‘healthy’ food assistance is available.
-This session will also explore how access to ‘healthy’ food has changed during COVID.
-Speakers and panelists will be invited to share perspectives and insights regarding what works well about the way people learn about and get access to enough food that is ‘healthy’, what are the barriers to getting enough ‘healthy’ food, and potential solutions to address obstacles.
+This session explores why ‘healthy’ food matters, and how people facing food insecurity know what type of ‘healthy’ food assistance is available.
+This session also explores how access to ‘healthy’ food has changed during COVID.
+Speakers and panelists share perspectives and insights regarding what works well about the way people learn about and get access to enough food that is ‘healthy’, what are the barriers to getting enough ‘healthy’ food, and potential solutions to address obstacles.

 February 23, 2021 | 10:00-11:30 am EST